federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

-> Updated Jun 28 2024.
+> Updated Jul 10 2024.
 New version 5.9.6.0-fixed3 works on Windows 11.
 AutoClicker2 has got colored the mouse clicking status.
 Quick user manual in screenshots has been added.

 **{{page.description_rich}}**